genomic-medicine-sweden/meta-val/README.md

 This workflow is activated by enabling the `--perform_extract_reads` option and the `--taxid` option, allowing users to define a list of TaxIDs.
 It is not limited to `viral` TaxIDs and can include `bacteria`, `fungi`, `archaea`, `parasites`, or `plasmids`.

-All steps are the same as the **Orange Workflow** except using user-defined TaxIDs instead of extracting viral TaxIDs.
+All steps are the same as the **Orange Workflow** except using user-defined TaxIDs instead of extracting predefined viral TaxIDs.

 ## Usage